abratchik/plugin.video.smotrim.ru/README.md

 That's all.
 Enjoy :)

+## User registration
+Starting from the release 1.0.18, the addon supports user registration with the mobile number.
+Registration is triggered whenever a valid mobile number is specified in the addon settings.

+At this point, only Russian mobile numbers accepted by the web site Smitrim.ru, any other mobile will not work, unfortunately.
+In case if you don't have such number, please leave the Phone number in the addon settings blank.

 ## Disclaimer
 This is a non-commercial community-supported addon for the Smotrim.ru web site.
 It has been created for watching Russian programs on the TV screen, just for fun and has no relation